apache/incubator-taverna-site/content/download/index.md

 ## Which Taverna to download?

 Many, but not all, of the original Taverna tools have been migrated to Apache Taverna.
-(Taverna was started by the [myGrid project](http://www.mygrid.org.uk/) and in 2014 entered incubation at the [Apache Software Foundation](http://incubator.apache.org/).)
+(Taverna was started in 2001 by the [myGrid project](http://www.esciencelab.org.uk/about/#history) and in 2014 entered incubation at the [Apache Software Foundation](http://incubator.apache.org/).)

 Links to Pre-Apache versions are provided for tools that have yet to be migrated.
 See below for links to complete